univention/guardian/authorization-api/README.md

 **GUARDIAN_AUTHZ_ADAPTER_PERSISTENCE_PORT,type=string** Defines which adapter should be used for the persistence port.
 The project itself provides the `static_data` adapter, which can be used.

+## Adapters

+The Guardian Authorization API provides some adapters, which are documented here

+### EnvSettingsAdapter

+**name**: env
+**implements**: SettingsPort

+The `EnvSettingsAdapter` loads settings exclusively from the environment.
+To find the correct environment variable the setting name, e.g. *some.nested.important-option* is converted to uppercase and all dots are replace with double
+underscores: *SOME__NESTED__IMPORTANT-OPTION*

 ## Local development

 ### Running the Guardian Authorization API locally